-This is a rather marvellous custom built (by a family member) storage rack for all these tickets!
-Visit Jannas blog to see all her lovely craft storage.
-There are more photos of her studio on her Instagram feed ^_^
+This is a marvellous custom built (by a family member) storage rack for all these tickets!

-The little tin buckets are a cute way to store tapes and small things, I’d love mine to be pastel coloured.
-Of course 😉
+The little tin buckets are a cute way to store tapes and small things; I’d love in pastel shades, please.

-I absolutely love it!
-It’s such a bright space and I actually began organising all of my supplies in take out containers you can buy from the £/$ stores.
-Via Armelle Blog
+I love it!
+It’s such a bright space, and I began organising all of my supplies in take-out containers you can buy from the £/$ stores.
+Via Armelle Blog.

 Vintage Market baskets are great ideas for wallpaper storage!

-I think I’m definitely going to have to look for some bottle crates on ebay.
+I think I’m going to have to look for some bottle crates like this one.